MicrosoftDocs/ATADocs/ATPDocs/atp-reconnaissance-alerts.md

 1. Contain the source computer
     1. Find the tool that performed the attack and remove it.
     2. Is the computer running a scanning tool that performs a variety of LDAP queries?
     3. Look for users logged on around the same time as the activity occurred as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Reset the password if SPN resource access was made that runs under a user account (not machine account).

 **Kerberoasting specific suggested steps for prevention and remediation**